 An email is like a letter.
 You can send an email from your home across the world in seconds, for free (apart from the use of the internet).
 You don't even need your own computer or smartphone.
-You can use an internet cafe or a public access point.
+You can use a public access point.

 If you don't have an email account, then you can set up a web-based email account to get your own email address.
 This is a string of letters with "@" in it.
 Here are links to some web-based email companies: